 The arguments against direct access discussed by Giardina and Singh include the following:

 - Studies show that patients prefer their physicians contact them directly when they have abnormal test results, although the studies, published in 2005 and 2009, preceded the extraordinary use of the internet to access health information that exists today.

-- Unknown impact of dual notification (doctors and patients) of lab test results on physician behavior…would docs simply shift responsibility for initiating follow-up care from themselves to their patients?
+- Unknown impact of dual notification (doctors and patients) of lab test results on physician behavior…would doctors simply shift responsibility for initiating follow-up care from themselves to their patients?

 - Would direct access of life-changing lab tests, such as HIV or malignancy, lead to unnecessary patient anxiety—or worse?
 [Conversely, is there less anxiety, desperation, or suicidal ideation if the bad news is delivered face to face?
 As I discussed in an earlier post, not all doctors deliver bad news in a sensitive and caring manner.]

 - Individuals likely may contact their physicians immediately after getting the lab results asking for a telephonic or face-to-face interpretation…it is not known how this would impact physician workload and/or potential for reimbursement.
 [I tend to minimize this as it is a physician-centric issue that patient-centric practices are going to have to deal with if we are to transform the current approach to patient care.]

 Because there are more questions than answers about the risks and benefits of direct access to lab results, I think we will see a passionate debate about the proposed rule.
 In the absence of evidence, we should be prepared for self-interest and strongly held beliefs to dominate the discussion on both sides of the issue.
 It will definitely be interesting.